robert-westenberger/knowledgebase/web-development/interviewing/availability-reliability-qa.md

 Reliability follows an exponential failure law, which means that it reduces as the time duration considered for reliability calculations elapses.
 In other words, reliability of a system will be high at its initial state of operation and gradually reduce to its lowest magnitude over time.

 # What is Failover?
+The ability to seamlessly and automatically switch to a reliable backup system.

+A redundant or standby database server, system, or other hardware component, server, or network should be ready to replace any previously active version upon its abnormal termination or failure.